grafana/loki/docs/sources/send-data/fluentbit/fluent-bit-loki-tutorial.md

 In this step, we will start the Carnivorous Greenhouse application.
 To start the application, run the following command:
 <!-- INTERACTIVE ignore START -->
 {{< admonition type="note" >}}
-This docker-compose file relies on the `loki-fundamentals_loki` docker network.
+This docker-compose file relies on the `loki-fundamentals_loki` Docker network.
 If you have not started the observability stack, you will need to start it first.
 {{< /admonition >}}
 <!-- INTERACTIVE ignore END -->